What is Grad Night?

 Will the ticket price go up?

 Not if we can help it.
 We have worked really hard over the past three years in order to keep ticket prices as low as possible.
-With the current economic conditions being a bit unpredictable, however, there is a slight chance that we may need to adjust prices as it gets closer.
+With the current economic conditions being a bit unpredictable, however, there is a chance that we may need to adjust prices as it gets closer.

 My graduate isn't sure they want to go.
 Can we sign up the week of graduation?